NCPITest/Resources/data_access.md

 Many biomedical datasets, especially those with human genomic and phenotypic information, require a formal access process.
 This process ensures responsible use, respecting participant consent for the use of data, and adherence to data use limitations.

+Please note, this page is intended to provide an informal introduction to the concepts and steps involved in requesting data access.
+It does not represent the official policies or procedures of the NIH, and any details here should be verified against the latest guidance on the NIH’s own websites and documentation.

 ---

 ## Quick Start Guide